spdk/spdk/doc/jsonrpc.md

 ### nvmf_subsystem_add_host method {#rpc_nvmf_subsystem_add_host}

 Add a host NQN to the list of allowed hosts.
+Adding an already allowed host will result in an error.

 #### Parameters